elliottsj/ftw-android/README.md

 A class that you can extend to create customizable list adapters without extending `BaseAdapter`.
 This class makes it much easier and more consistent to create list adapters, and it handles things like recycling views on its own.

+## Views

 #### SilkDatePicker

-A small, more compact version of the stock DatePicker.
+A small, more compact version of the stock `DatePicker`.
 Made up of 3 horizontally-orientated spinners that represent the month, day, and year.

+## Utilities

+#### SilkCacheManager

+This class is used by the `SilkCachedFeedFragment` to cache items in the fragment's adapter.
+Allows you to easily

+#### TimeUtils

+Provides convenience methods for converting Calendar/milliseconds into human readable strings.
+This is useful for almost any app that needs to display a time to the user, but is especially useful for Twitter clients (see `TimeUtils.getFriendlyTimeShort()`).

 ## Fragments